Papercloud/harbourmaster/README.md

 `-a` allows you to pass in actions that you want generated in the controller, as an example `-a index show` will generate a controller with the `index` and `show` actions already made

-`--permit-params` will generate a hash of permitted params in the controller
+`--permit_params` will generate a hash of permitted params in the controller

+`--skip_tests` will skip the generation of the acceptance tests used for generating the documentation

 ### Example